 |Copyright © Nucleus Medical Media, Inc.|

-- Tenderness of the side of the nose near the inner corner of the eye
+- Redness and tenderness on the side of the nose near the inner corner of the eye

-- Swelling or bump on the side of the nose
+- Swelling or a bump on the side of the nose

 - Mucus or pus in the corner of the eye